-(Pocket-lint) - Hasselblad, the world-renowned camera brand is celebrating incredible female photographers with Hasselblad Heroines which casts a spotlight on talented creators from around the world.
+(Pocket-lint) - Each year, Hasselblad, the world-renowned camera brand celebrates incredible female photographers with Hasselblad Heroines which casts a spotlight on talented creators from around the world.

 - Animate your old photos with this awesome new AI